victorqribeiro/rpiapi/README.md

 ### [GET] - rpiapi/mode/{pin_number}

-The mode endpoint will return the current **mode** of the pin of an error message.
+The mode endpoint will return the current **mode** of the pin or an error message.
 The values might be:
 GPIO.IN,
 GPIO.OUT,
 GPIO.SPI,